Skip to main content

 Working out how you will care for, spend time with and parent your children

-• If you have children together then as parents you share responsibility for sorting out arrangements for your children.
+• if you have children together then as parents you share responsibility for sorting out arrangements for your children.
 It’s up to you to make every effort to agree how you will bring them up.
 If talking is difficult, help is available.
 We’ve produced a separate guide for parents to help you to agree arrangements that work well for everybody, and to find a solution if that is not possible.
 Take a look at A survival guide to sorting out child arrangements for more information.
 We've also written a guide for parents who have to ask the court for a child arrangements order.
 If you are in this position go to How to apply for a child arrangements order without a lawyer for more help.
 If you are not sure whether or not you have parental responsibility for your children you can find out more by going to How to get parental responsibility without a lawyer.

 Financial support for caring for your children after you break up

-• If you have children together, whoever the children spend less time living with and being cared for by will have to pay child maintenance.
+• if you have children together, whoever the children spend less time living with and being cared for by will have to pay child maintenance.
 Child maintenance is money paid by one parent to the other to meet the income needs of their children.

-• If you divide the care of your children absolutely equally, the law about whether either parent has to pay any child maintenance is less clear – but what amounts to equal care in this context isn’t just about the number of nights the children stay with you.
+• if you divide the care of your children absolutely equally, the law about whether either parent has to pay any child maintenance is less clear – but what amounts to equal care in this context isn’t just about the number of nights the children stay with you.
 If you think you are in this situation you may need some legal advice.
 See More help and advice.

-• Child maintenance is paid either until your child turns 16 or until they finish full-time, non-advanced education (A levels, BTEC national diploma), up to their 20th birthday.
+• child maintenance is paid either until your child turns 16 or until they finish full-time, non-advanced education (A levels, BTEC national diploma), up to their 20th birthday.
 It is best to try and agree how much the parent doing most of the childcare will receive from the other.
 You can find out how much child maintenance you should be paying or receiving by using the official Child maintenance calculator.

-• If you really can’t agree the amount, either of you can apply to the Child Maintenance Service (CMS).
+• if you really can’t agree the amount, either of you can apply to the Child Maintenance Service (CMS).
 You can contact Child Maintenance Options for support 0800 953 0191 - Monday to Friday, 8am to 8pm.
 Beware, if you end up needing the Child Maintenance Service (CMS) to deal with the payments, both of you will have to pay fees for that service.

-• If the children are not actually your children (for example, if they are your ex’s from a previous relationship) you are not financially responsible for them unless you have adopted them.
+If the children are not actually your children (for example, if they are your ex’s from a previous relationship) you are not financially responsible for them unless you have adopted them.
 This doesn’t mean you can’t ask to spend time with them and if necessary apply for a child arrangements order.

 Depending on your circumstances, you may be able to make a claim against your ex for financial help for the benefit of any children you have together.
 You may be able to make a claim for: